Netests/netests/docs/inventory.md

-Based on Ansible or Nornir inventory (Netbox is coming).
+Netests.io will be directly connected to the Ansible or Nornir inventory (Netbox is coming).
 You have to specify which inventory type will be used in the Netests.io running command :